 Time Limits.
 A student must complete the requirements for a master's degree normally within six years, but no more than ten years from the beginning of the first semester of class work irrespective of admission classification.
+Leadership students please see Leadership program sections regarding program time limits.
 Course work taken more than six years but less than ten years prior to the graduation year must be updated in order to apply to the degree, if taken at Andrews University.
 Transfer courses for which advanced credit is requested must be taken within six years of the graduation year.

-MASTER'S DEGREES (MA/MAT)
+Master's Degrees (MA/MAT/MS)

-The master's degrees (MA and MAT) prepare personnel for leadership and specialized positions in education beyond the bachelor's degree.
+The master's degrees (MA/MAT/MS) prepare personnel for leadership and specialized positions in education beyond the bachelor's degree.
 While additional specific departmental requirements are described under the different departments, some general requirements are indicated below.
 Students are responsible for reading the Academic Information section of this bulletin.
 Also, students should consult the Handbook for Master's Students or the Handbook for Master of Arts in Teaching (MAT) Students and Faculty.

-Admission to MA/MAT Programs.
-See the General Admission Requirements and the Minimum Academic Standards for Admission to Graduate Programs sections of this bulletin on pp. 46-48.
+Admission to MA/MAT/MS Programs.
+See the General Admission Requirements and the Minimum Academic Standards for Admission to Graduate Programs sections of this bulletin on pp. 47-51.

-General Requirements (MA/MAT)
+General Requirements (MA/MAT/MS)

-- Students are responsible to note the requirements in the Academic Information section of this bulletin on pp. 49-54. - The candidate's undergraduate background for advanced study must be approved by the department in which enrollment is sought.
+- Students are responsible to note the requirements in the Academic Information section of this bulletin on pp. 51-56. - The candidate's undergraduate background for advanced study must be approved by the department in which enrollment is sought.
 An applicant who receives provisional admission while having undergraduate deficiencies must remove these deficiencies with approved undergraduate or graduate credits before completing 50% of his/her course work.
 These credits do not apply to the degree program. - Students must satisfactorily complete a minimum of 32-48 credits (as determined by the program chosen).
 One-half of these credits must be in courses numbered 500 or above. - MAT students must satisfactorily complete at least 12 credits in the area of emphasis required by their chosen program.